gracee-chen/AC215_StyleMe/README.md

 > **Debugging**: Use `kubectl describe` and `kubectl logs` for debugging deployment issues.
 >
 > **Resource Limits**: Adjust CPU/memory limits in Kubernetes manifests if pods are being killed due to resource constraints.

----

-## License

-This project is part of AC215 - Applied Machine Learning course.